LaWebcapsule/orbits/pages/app.md

 })
 ```

-However, doing like this is problematic, because if a second process run this script a second `MyAction` will be created.
+However, we may keep in mind that if a second process run this script, a second `MyAction` will be created.
 It's probably not what you want.
 In general :
-- you will set a new action via an external api call
+- you will set a new Action via an external api call
 - or you can do something like this
 ```typescript